-Changes in Benefit Terms - The District can make changes to their plan provisions, and such changes occur on an ongoing basis.
-A summary of the plan provisions that were used for the District's plan can be found in the plan's annual valuation report.
+Change in Benefit Terms - Public agencies can make changes to their plan provisions, and such changes occur on an ongoing basis.
+A summary of the plan provisions that were used for a specific plan can be found in the plan's annual valuation report.